 Have an Objective

-Why are you going to the conference again?
+Why are you going to the professional conference again?
 Make sure you have a concrete reason.
 This will help you ask the right questions, meet the right people, attend the right sessions and otherwise rock the conference.
 Even if it’s just to catch up with friends – it’s still good to identify that objective.

 Pick and Choose Your Events